 If a Competent Person - Energy is required, he or she must indicate acceptance of responsibility for energy-related duties, by completing and signing Form 2.
 This includes a declaration that he or she has the qualifications, experience and contextual knowledge necessary to undertake such work.
 Based on this declaration, the local authority has to approve the Competent Person - Energy as fit to prepare the application.
-It is the local authority's prerogative to require that applicants undergo some form of training; and some, eg the City of Cape Town, require that the professional be listed on the Building Control website (www.buildingcontrol.co.za) as having attended an appropriate training course.
-Please check with the local authority as to how it prefers the information to be supplied.
-The 'EE Supplemental Guide' can be downloaded from www.arcdirectory.co.za.
+It is the local authority's prerogative to require that applicants undergo some form of training; and some, eg the City of

-The owner and Competent Persons must sign this form and it must be submitted to the Building Control Officer, along with the plans.
-Please note that Form 2 is not required for the Prescriptive Route.
+Cape Town, require that the professional be listed on the Building Control website (www.buildingcontrol.co.za) as having attended an appropriate training course.
+The property owner and Competent Person must sign this form and it must be submitted to the Building Control Officer, along with the plans.